TylerCooc/Touchless-Locker/README.md

 3. **UV-Cleaning Technology:**
    - Integration of UV-cleaning technology within each locker for enhanced hygiene.
    - Automated UV-cleaning cycles initiated after each use, ensuring a sanitized environment.

+4. **Physical Locking Mechanism:**
+   - Integrated a physical sliding bolt lock that secures the locker door in place.
+   - Triggers upon timeout or user checkouts/closing.

 ### Usage Video